negarahani/mine-sweeper-game/README.md

 # Gameplay
 Objective: Uncover all non-mine squares without detonating any mines.<br>
-Uncovering Squares: Click on a square to reveal its content.
+Uncovering Squares: Click on a square to reveal its content.<br>
-Numbers: Numbers indicate the number of mines adjacent to the square.
+Numbers: Numbers indicate the number of mines adjacent to the square.<br>
-Mines: If a mine is uncovered, the game ends immediately.
+Mines: If a mine is uncovered, the game ends immediately.<br>
-Flags: Use right-click to flag potential mine locations for later reference.
+Flags: Use right-click to flag potential mine locations for later reference.<br>

 # Controls
 Left Click: Reveal the content of a square.